MehakRauf/DSA/README.md

 - **Topics Covered**:  Problem based on 2D Matrix.
 - **Description**: We have solved the problem spiral matrix.

-## Day 40: Problem Solving
+## Day 41: Problem Solving
 - **Topics Covered**:  Problem based on Hashing.
-- **Description**: We have solved the problem two sum
+- **Description**: We have solved the problems two sum, find missing and repeating values and find duplicate.
-- *Approaches* : - Brute Force (using nested loops) - Better Solution using two pointers (start and end) - Optimized Approach using unordered map
+- **Approaches** : For Two Sum Problem: - Brute Force (using nested loops) - Better Solution using two pointers (start and end) - Optimized Approach using unordered map.
+For Find Missing and Repeating Values: -Optimized Approach using unordered set.

 ## Current Status
 I have recently embarked on my Data Structures and Algorithms (DSA) journey.
 The topics covered so far have laid a solid foundation in C++ programming, and I am excited to delve deeper into more complex concepts and problems.